 The Royal Commission into Aged Care Quality and Safety, in their Final Report released in March 2021, warned that 'unsafe and inhumane restrictive practices' can result in 'serious physical and psychological harm and, in some cases, death' and required 'immediate attention'.
-In response, the Commonwealth Government made significant amendments to the Aged Care Act 1997 and the Quality of Care Principles 20143. (the Principles), including that restrictive practices are only to be used as a last resort to prevent harm, after alternative strategies are explored, and require informed consent from the Resident or a substitute decision-maker, with exceptions for emergency situations.
+In response, the Commonwealth Government made significant amendments to the Aged Care Act 1997 and the Quality of Care Principles 20143. (the Principles), including that restrictive practices are only to be used as a last resort to prevent harm, after alternative strategies are explored, and require informed, with exceptions for emergency situations.